Overview

 Tickets & Validation

-At FCO, purchase tickets at Trenitalia kiosks.
+At Fiumicino, purchase tickets at Trenitalia kiosks.
 You must validate physical paper tickets at the green/white machines on the platform before boarding.

 The Leonardo Express allows you to roll luggage directly onto the train without steps.